By Pat Ball

 “Don’t have anything to do with foolish and stupid arguments, because you know they produce quarrels.
 2 Timothy 2:23” (NIV)

-The internet is a minefield and it’s easy for kids to get drawn into “comment” arguments that can result in threats and even violence.
-Teach them to steer clear of these battles.
+The internet is a minefield and it’s easy for kids to get drawn into “comment” battles that can result in threats and even violence.
+Teach them to steer clear of this.

 6. Resisting Drugs or Alcohol

 “Wine is a mocker and beer a brawler; whoever is led astray by them is not wise.”
 Proverbs 20:1 (NIV)

 So many kids are being seriously hurt or dying due to drug or alcohol addiction in our community.
 When discussing this with your kids, be sure to mention that “legal” prescription drugs are as harmful as street drugs when they are prescribed for someone else.